vladNed/LatestMovies.API/README.md

 ```
 ## Endpoints

+The app is hosted on  google cloud and the URL is: `https://circle-citrus.appspot.com`

 There are 3 endpoints for this API:
 - GET `/api/v1/hello-world` will only display a message hello world
 - GET `/api/v1/movies/latest` will return a json with the latest movies from the current year